How To Remove Hyperlinks from Microsoft Word Documents

 - Press the “Ctrl + A” hotkey to select all the text in the document.

 - Press the “Ctrl + Shift + F9” hotkey to remove all the links.

 As with a standard Windows keyboard, press CMD+A to highlight all text within the article.
 Then use the CMD+fn+Shift+F9 keys and all hyperlinks in the document will be deleted.

-The Macro Recorder is a handy tool included in Word.
-This enables you to record a sequence of selected options and playback the macro when required.
-Or you can set up a macro that removes hyperlinks from all open Word documents by manually entering Visual Basic code instead.
+The Macro Recorder is a handy tool included in Word that enables recording a sequence of selected options and playing back the macro when required.
+You can also set up a macro that removes hyperlinks from all open Word documents by manually entering Visual Basic code instead.

 First, press the Alt + F11 hotkey to open the Visual Basic editor.
 Click Insert > Module to open a Module window where you can input macro code.
 Copy (Ctrl + C) and Paste (Ctrl + V) the code below in Word’s module window.